ugultopu/React-Notes-and-Gotchas/QUESTIONS.md

 [React setState API documentation]: https://reactjs.org/docs/react-component.html#setstate

 Potential Answer: I think the keyword is _if mutable objects are being used_.
 In that case, then that quote makes sense.
 However, as far as I know, we should always use immutable objects when using React.
 Using mutable objects is the exception rather than the norm AFAIK.
 Heck, even `React.StrictMode`'s whole purpose is this AFAIK.
-That is, `React.StrictMode`'s whole purpose is to break your program if your program uses mutable objects, forcing you to write your program using immutable objects.
+That is, `React.StrictMode`'s whole purpose is to break your program if your program uses mutable objects, forcing you to re-write your program using immutable objects.